Noel Devine

-Noel Devine (born February 16, 1988) is a former American football running back.
-Devine played college football for the West Virginia Mountaineers and holds the record for career-all purpose yardage (5,761 yards).
+Noel Devine (born February 16, 1988) is an American former football running back.
+He is currently an offensive analyst and assistant running backs coach for the West Virginia Mountaineers.
+He played college football for the Mountaineers and holds the record for career-all purpose yardage (5,761 yards).

 Devine was signed by the Philadelphia Eagles of the National Football League (NFL) as an undrafted free agent in 2011, but was released four days later after departing the team due to personal matters.
 Devine spent several years playing in the Canadian Football League (CFL) and helped guide the West Virginia Roughriders of the American Arena League (AAL) to the 2019 championship.

 Devine currently owns and operates DevineSpeed, LLC, a speed training business where he trains young athletes at all levels.
 Devine, the highest rated recruit in Mountaineer football history, was inducted into the West Virginia University (WVU) Sports Hall of Fame on October 30, 2021.

-High school career
+Early life

 Devine went to North Fort Myers High School, the same high school attended by NFL stars Deion Sanders and Jevon Kearse.
 Devine rushed for 627 yards and averaged 8.6 yards per carry as a freshman.
 In his sophomore year, Noel had 1289 yards and 23 TDs on 206 carries, for an average of 6.3.
 One of the most impressive games of his 10th grade year was in the 63–7 victory over Estero High.
 Devine rushed for 365 yards and six touchdowns on only nine carries.
 Devine also returned a kickoff 84 yards for a touchdown.
-As a Junior, Devine rushed for 1,986 yards and 24 touchdowns on 173 carries, averaging 11.5 yards per carry.
+As a junior, Devine rushed for 1,986 yards and 24 touchdowns on 173 carries, averaging 11.5 yards per carry.
 In his senior year, Devine totaled 2,148 yards and 31 touchdowns.

 On October 20, 2006, Noel became the all-time leader in rushing yards for Lee County, surpassing former Mariner High School student and Tampa Bay running back Earnest Graham.
 Coincidentally, it was Graham's alma mater against which Devine was playing when the record was broken - he scored on a 65-yard touchdown run late in the 3rd quarter.
 He finished his high school career with 92 touchdowns, another Lee County record.

 In the U.S. Army All-American Bowl game, he amazingly took David Green's kickoff back 88 yards before catching his big right toe on the turf and falling just short of the end zone.

 Devine was the #3 ranked running back (and #6 prospect overall) in the nation by ESPN's 2007 Recruit Tracker.
-Before signing with West Virginia, he was recruited by coaches from some of the nation's other top collegiate programs, such as the University of Nebraska, University of Alabama and Florida State University.
+Before signing with West Virginia, he was recruited by coaches from some of the nation's other top collegiate programs, such as the University of Nebraska–Lincoln, University of Alabama and Florida State University.